7 mhz vertical

 Cobweb home made in 2012 for14,18,21,24 & 28, many thanksto Alex G7KSE

-The tower with an Explorer 14 and 2mtr Yagi also aground plane
+The tower with an Explorer 14 a 2mtr Yagi also a ground plane.
+Looks huge but only 10Mtr high hi hi.

 A little history